PotatoFi/potatofi.github.io/_posts/2025-06-21-pebble-classic-battery-replacement.md

 15. Place the Zebra strip back on the inner frame assembly, and place the inner frame assembly back on the work surface, battery-side down.

-16. Carefully place the watch body (face-up) down on top of the inner frame assembly, and push the two parts together, making sure the Zebra strip stays put as much as possible.
+16. Carefully place the watch body (face-up) down on top of the inner frame assembly, and push the two parts together, making sure the Zebra strip stays put as much as possible. _Warning: When you flip the watch back over to fully seat the inner frame assembly inside the watch body, pay very close attention to the spring connections between the inner frame assembly and the watch body that are used for charging, you really don't want to bend those!_

 17. You should now be able to power on the watch, and test it!
 If your attempt is anything like mine, you might see some garbage on the screen, like this.
 You might be tempted to take the watch back apart, but don't!
 Instead, press **Back**, **Up**, and **Select** simultaneously to reboot the watch.